cpsource/WordleSolver/README.md

   The idea that words don't end in 's' is quite untrue.
 For example, nyt uses rebus, truss, and floss to name a few.

+Note

+  If you get fedup with the game, just run getans.sh and it will print the answer in "solution" on the string.

+  getabs.sh may have to be modified based on where your sqlite3 file is located.
+  Just cd, then find to find the location.